JesseSandvik/Intelligence-Orchestrator/README.md

 <br />

-## Benefits
+## Key Benefits

 - Eliminates the need to manage PATH variables for different command line tools.

 - Simplifies the process of managing multiple software versions on one operating system.

 - The features <b>[IO]</b> provides are entirely up to the user:

   - Anything that can be executed with a programming language or command line tool can be used as a subcommand for <b>[IO]</b>.

   - Command line tools can easily be added or removed to <b>[IO]</b>.

 - <b>[IO]</b> is light-weight and highly scalable with no prerequisites:

   - No software is required to install or run <b>[IO]</b>.
 Only an operating system and file system are required.

   - <b>[IO]</b> will only ever be as big or small as you make it.
 You add the command line tools, and <b>[IO]</b> does the rest.

 - <b>[IO]</b> can be used a framework for developing a robust SDK: